ninemind/FlappyBird-Quintus/README.md

 FlappyBird-HTML5
 ================

 A FlappyBird remake using the Quintus HTML5 gaming engine.
 Play it [here](http://ninemind.github.io/FlappyBird-HTML5).
+It's very small so zoom in (Ctrl +) in your browser to play it larger.
+It also will look blurry in Chrome (except on OSX) since the browser does not yet support "nearest-neighbor"  rendering.
+Load it up in FireFox to keep the quality high when zooming.﻿

 Notice
 ======